sirthias/swave/docs/src/paradox/usage/drains.md

 ------------

 The type `Drain[-T, +R]` carries two type parameters.
-The first specifies the type of stream elements that the drain is ready to receive and the second is the drain's "Result Type".
+The first specifies the type of stream elements that the drain is ready to receive and the second is the drain's "result type".
 A drain's *result* is the vehicle for getting data out of a stream.

 When a drain is used to close a stream graph, e.g. via the `to(...)` method of a @ref[Spout](spouts.md), the result type